k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14d_task_source_rule_based_generation.md

 ### Data Generation Parameters

-The TDM portal is integrated with the Fabric Broadway editors when populating either the data generation parameters in the Requested Entities task’s tab.
+The TDM portal is integrated with the Fabric Broadway editors when populating the data generation parameters in the Requested Entities task’s tab.

-This integration enables the user to select a valid value from a list, to set dates and to set distributed parameters:
+This integration enables the user to select a valid value from a list, set dates, and set distributed parameters:

 ![data generation params](images/generate_task_data_generation_params.png)